 We use mixed-methods studies to address these questions, incorporating quantitative experiments, human judgments, and qualitative examination of the documents in pretraining corpora.
-To investigate RQ1 (\autoref{sec:quantity}), we measure the prevalence of AAL in \textbf{\numcorpora open-source pretraining corpora} and find that \textbf{as few as \minperc of pretraining corpora documents contain AAL}.
-To investigate RQ2 (\autoref{sec:quality}), we conduct automated and human evaluations of AAL texts in pretraining corpora and find that \textbf{a significant number of documents are unrepresentative of naturalistic AAL}\footnote{By \textit{naturalistic AAL}, we refer to the linguistic patterns in text that most closely resemble everyday, spontaneous speech.} (e.g., perceived to be written by non-native speakers).
+To investigate RQ1 (\autoref{sec:quantity}), we measure the prevalence of AAL in \textbf{\numcorpora{} open-source pretraining corpora} and find that \textbf{\minperc{} to \maxperc{} of documents among pretraining corpora we evaluate contain AAL}.
+In contrast, 80\% of African Americans ($\sim$10\% of Americans) are AAL speakers \cite{green-aae}.
+To investigate RQ2 (\autoref{sec:quality}), we conduct automated and human evaluations of AAL texts in pretraining corpora and find that \textbf{a substantial number of documents are unrepresentative of naturalistic AAL}\footnote{By \textit{naturalistic AAL}, we refer to the linguistic patterns in text that most closely resemble everyday, spontaneous speech.} (e.g., perceived to be written by non-native speakers).
 Surprisingly, some texts resembling AAL are actually posted by corporate social media accounts.
-Finally, to investigate RQ3 (\autoref{sec:filtering}), we evaluate \textbf{\numfilter quality filtering approaches} and find that\textbf{ most filters are more likely to conserve WME texts compared to AAL}, particularly for texts from social media or song lyrics.
+Finally, to investigate RQ3 (\autoref{sec:filtering}), we evaluate \textbf{\numfilter{} automated filtering approaches} and find that\textbf{ most filters are more likely to conserve WME texts compared to AAL}, particularly for texts from social media or song lyrics.